Urinary Tract Infection

 - Blood/pus in the urine (in more serious cases)

-- Discomfort in the pelvic area or low back.
-Kidney infections usually include high fevers, headache and backache.
+- Discomfort in the pelvis or low back.
+Kidney infections often include fevers, headache, backache, abdominal pain & nausea.

-UTIs are diagnosed by what is called a “clean catch midstream” urinalysis.
-After cleaning the genital area around the urethra with special towelets, a small amount is urinated into the toilet and then a sample is urinated into a specific container.
-The urine is then analyzed microscopically.
+UTIs are diagnosed by a simple urine test, a “urinalysis”.
+After cleaning the genital area around the urethra with special wipes, a small amount is urinated into the toilet and then some urine into a specific container.
+Lab techs will test the urine to see if there is bacteria or infection.
+A urine culture may be used to determine what bacteria is there, especially if you had a UTI recently.

-Bladder infections are treated with antibiotics.
+UTIs are treated with antibiotics.
 Discomfort is usually relieved within several hours, but it is extremely important to FINISH THE MEDICATION as prescribed.
-This will prevent recurrence of the symptoms or the spread of the infection to the kidneys.
+This will prevent your UTI from getting worse or the spread of the infection to the kidneys.

 - Drink 8-10 glasses of fluids; at least half should be water, the rest may be juice (cranberry) or herbal tea.